tamersunion/docs/docs/terms/tracker.md

 # Tracker服务协议

 ## What is tracker.tamersunion.org？
 This is a public bittorrent tracker using [Chihaya](https://github.com/chihaya/chihaya).
 It mainly serves torrents of Tamers Union.
 But it can also serve any public torrent.
-It Support IPV4 and IPV6
+It support IPV4 and IPV6.

 ## Do you keep logs?
 We don't keep logs when tracker is running normally.